japaneseTemmie/backup-tool/README.md

 Command-line tool to make copies of folders to specified directories.
 Useful for backups.

+Simply copies specified files to another destination and verifies their hash.

 # Usage

 To use the tool, simply put your 'rules' in a `rules.txt` file.